l3r8yJ/l3r8yj.github.io/_posts/2025/2025-04-22-tester-make-life-of-your-mates-better.md

 ---

 Let’s dig into the development process a bit.
 How does it usually look?
 First of all, the system analyst creates the documentation.
 The developer implements it, and then the tester validates the result.
 Looks pretty familiar, doesn’t it?
+The trouble is that problems surface only at the end, when they are most expensive to fix.

 <img height="500" title="TMNT in Java" alt="TMNT in Java" src="/assets/images/testatest.png">

 ## Don’t wait—act!
 Don’t be lazy.
-If you see that your developer is taking on a new task, open it, find the analyst’s documentation, and start writing test cases.
+If you see your developer taking on a new task, open it, find the analyst’s documentation, and start writing test cases.
 Imagine a robot reading your test cases and doing exactly what they specify.
+The precision a robot demands is exactly what test frameworks require—so the habit transfers directly.
 I believe this approach will help you transition to automated testing.
+Tester judgment—spotting edge cases, usability gaps, and context-dependent behavior—still matters; the robot metaphor covers only the deterministic, specifiable part.

 ## Make calls your enemy
-Whenever you’re about to call someone on the team to clear up an ambiguity, pause and ask yourself:
+Whenever you’re about to call someone to clear up an ambiguity about a requirement or a bug, pause and ask yourself:

 1. **What specific detail is missing** that would allow you to avoid the meeting?
 2. **Write that missing detail or question in text**, then add it as a comment to the task it belongs to:
    - If it’s a question about the documentation, find the task where the analyst wrote it and leave your comment there.
    - If you’ve discovered a bug in the developer’s implementation, find the corresponding task and add a new bug report as a comment.

-> **Important!** Use markup and formatting (headings, lists, code snippets, etc.) to make your comments easy to read.
+> **Important!** Use markup and formatting (headings, lists, code snippets) to make your comments easy to read.